TASChips Thermal Hotspot Simulation

 • Local hot spots can develop within milliseconds under dynamic workloads

-• Cooling and reliability costs scale rapidly as chip power and system scale grow
+• Cooling and reliability-related costs increase rapidly as chip power and system scale grow

 Why current tools fall short